treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 Sometimes you'll recognize the face or name of someone you met over breakfast or someone you recognize from another part of the internet.
 If you're feeling comfortable with it, you could send a tweet to that person to ask if they'd like to meet up and chat during one of the breaks.

-However, I keep in mind when you meet people that people are just people.
+However, keep in mind when you meet people that people are just people.
 If you think someone is famous or important or smart, don't treat them like they're a celebrity or like they're superior to you.
 **It's wonderful to show appreciation for what someone does**.
 But keep in mind that **most people feel awkward when they feel like they're being put on a pedestal**.